LukasWoodtli/WebPage/pelican/content/modern_os.md

 CPU-Scheduling
 --------------
-- Linerar vector of "time slots"
+- Linear vector of "time slots"
 - Each library-OS marks the time slots for own use
 - If OS takes more time than allowed in a time slot it gets less time in the next time slot (penalty)
 - Strand as abstraction of threads